 It can be a huge pain point, but you have to do it.
 You need it to get funding for your department and ensure it receives the attribution it deserves regarding revenue.
 Additionally, you’ll want to do this because it helps you learn what works and doesn’t.
 You won’t get “better” at content marketing without understanding performance.

 So, where do you start?

 Getting Started with Content Analytics

-Measuring your content marketing ROI may involve a lot of data, but the basic calculation you need to do remains simple:
+Measuring your content marketing ROI involves a lot of data.
+The basic calculation remains simple: